-It is usually recommended that a medicine called haem arginate is started early in an attack.
-This is given intravenously (directly into a vein)and it helps to reduce the overproduction of porphyrins.
+It is usually recommended that a medicine called haem arginate be started early in an attack.
+This is given directly into a vein (intravenously) and it helps to reduce the overproduction of porphyrins.
 Treatment with haem arginate does not usually cause any problems but occasionally it causes inflammation of the veins around the injection site.
 Rarely, it may interfere with blood clotting.
-An allergic reaction to haem is also possible but again is rare.
-Once or twice weekly intravenous treatment with haem arginate has been used in some people to help prevent recurrent attacks.
+An allergic reaction to haem arginate is also possible but again is rare.
+Once-weekly or twice-weekly intravenous treatment with haem arginate has been used in some people to help prevent repeated attacks.

 In people who are severely affected by frequent attacks and where other treatments have not worked, liver transplantation has been carried out successfully.

-What is the prognosis (outlook) for this type of porphyria?
+What is the outlook (prognosis) for this type of porphyria?